slnsw/dxlab-newselfwales/README.md

 ### ImageFeed Loop

 The ImageFeed loop ticks every 10 seconds.
+It kicks off after the first `FETCH_IMAGES`.

 #### A. Initial Fetch